voerro/vue-notifications/README.md

 ## JavaScript Options

 Instead of just passing a string to the `notify()` method you can also pass an object with options.
 This way you can customize each individual notification.
-For, example:
+For example:

 ```javascript
 notify({